Functors of actions: Cosmological gravitology

-Last but not least, we introduce to this diagram, the newly proposed ideas.
-These ideas are some basic manipulations of the action.
-These manipulations potentially may produce several novel actions and potentially novel theories.
-The name we give for these theories is the Actions of Effective Field Theories.
-A possible application are the Actions of EFT, which we represent it with the orange color in the diagram \refF{fig:Cosmological_Gravitology}, and we are going to describe it below in \refS{sec:Actioning_the_EFT}.
+Last but not least, we introduce the newly proposed ideas to this diagram.
+These ideas are some basic manipulations of the action, where we introduce with a new set of any functors of actions.
+These manipulations may potentially produce several novel actions and potentially novel theories which include and extend current theories in which we consider only generic mathematical manipulations of the Lagrangian densities.
+The name we give for these theories is the \textit{functors of actions}, or FA for short.
+Note that this name is a basic one, and we try to give the most general name for such theories according to our understanding\footnote{Note that the name \textit{functors of actions} can be also replaced by relations of actions or any other name that best describes these novel theories.
+We give this name as we currently understand this best describes these mathematical entities.}.
+These theories are represented with orange.
+A possible first application is the actions of EFT or AofEFT for short, represented with light orange in this diagram.
+A second possible application is the one to LSS, \textit{i.e.} AofEFTofLSS, which we represent with light orange in the diagram.
+We describe AofEFTofLSS in \refS{sec:Functors_of_Actions}.